janani-J2006/Scan-Your-Local-Network-for-Open-Ports/README.md

  Port 53 open → DNS (Domain Name System)
  DNS is used to translate names (like google.com) to IPs.

  Device 2: 192.168.162.52
  No response on any ports
-It might have a firewall or is ignoring the scan (common in mobile devices).
+ Port 22 (SSH) being open could mean remote login is possible.
+If left unprotected, an attacker could brute-force into this system.
+This shows why open ports should be secured with firewalls or key-based
+ authentication

  Device 3: 192.168.162.30
  Port 22 open → SSH (remote login)

  Port 80 open → HTTP (web server)
  This could be a router, server, or someone hosting a website!

+ To secure this network, I would suggest:

+                       Disabling unused ports (like SSH if not needed)

+                       Enabling firewall rules

+                       Changing default passwords on router

 ## What I Learned
 - How to find my IP range using `ip a`